aosabook/500lines/same-origin-policy/doc/chapter.md

 By default, the `PostMessage` mechanism does not restrict who is allowed to send PostMessage; in other words, any document can send a message to another document as long as the latter has registered a `ReceiveMessage` handler.
 It is the responsibility of the receiving document to _additionally_ check the `srcOrigin` parameter to ensure that the message is coming from a trustworthy document.

-Unfortunately, in practice, many sites omit this check, enabling a malicious document to inject bad content as part of a `PostMessage` [cite PostMessage study].
+**Security Analysis:** Unfortunately, in practice, many sites omit this check, enabling a malicious document to inject bad content as part of a `PostMessage` [cite PostMessage study].
 For example, in the following instance generated from Alloy, `EvilScript`, running inside `AdBanner`, sends a